vinay-sj/Issue-Tracker/README.md

 * `aggregate()` performs the function of GROUP BY clause.
 To perform aggregate, the `$group` stage needs to be used.
 To group the aggregate by a field, we specify the name of the field prefixed by a `$` as the value of `_id`.
 * To connect with the MongoDB server we import the `MongoClient` object, then create a new client object and finally call the connect method on it.
 * The `connect()` method is an asynchronous method and needs a callback.
 Within the callback, a connection to the database can be obtained by calling the `db` method of the `client` object.
+* The most recommended and convenient way to use the driver is using async/await paradigm.
+We use `await` before the method call to simulate the synchronous call by waiting for the call to complete and return the results.

 ## Chapter 5